Uzbekistan profile

 2002 March - President Karimov visits US.
 Strategic partnership agreement signed.

-2002 August - IMU military leader Juma Namangani reported killed.
+2001 November - IMU military leader Juma Namangani killed.

-Banned Birlik movement hold congress openly for first time in a decade.

-2003 June - Erk opposition party holds first formal meeting since it was banned 11 years previously.

 2003 December - President Karimov sacks long-standing prime minister Otkir Sultanov, citing country's poorest-ever cotton harvest.
-Shavkat Mirziyayev replaces him.
+Shavkat Mirziyoyev replaces him.

 Civil unrest

 2004 March - At least 47 people killed in shootings and bombings.
 Authorities blame Islamic extremists.
-Several dozen people are given lengthy jail sentences.

-2004 April - European Bank for Reconstruction and Development says it is to slash aid because of Uzbekistan's poor record on economic reform and human rights.
+2004 April - European Bank for Reconstruction and Development slashes aid because of Uzbekistan's poor record on economic reform and human rights.

-2004 July - Suicide bombers target US and Israeli embassies in Tashkent; third blast hits prosecutor-general's office.
+2004 July - Suicide bombers target US and Israeli embassies in Tashkent, and third blast hits prosecutor-general's office.

 2004 November - Restrictions on market traders spark civil disorder in eastern city of Kokand.
-Thousands of people are reported to have taken part in street protests.
+Thousands take part in street protests.

 Andijan killings

-2005 May - Eastern city of Andijan is gripped by unrest.
-Gunmen storm prison and release inmates, some of whom had been accused of Islamic militancy.
-Troops open fire on demonstrators.
-Eyewitnesses report deaths of hundreds of protesters.
-Government puts overall toll at 190.

-2005 August - Upper house of parliament votes to evict US forces from air base at Khanabad used for the campaign in Afghanistan.
+2005 May - Troops open fire on anti-government protests in the eastern city of Andijan, killing hundreds of demonstrators.
+2005 August - In reaction to US condemnation of Andijan killings, government orders US forces to lave Khanabad air base used for the anti-Taliban campaign in Afghanistan.

-2005 November - Supreme Court convicts 15 men of having organised Andijan unrest and jails them for 14-20 years.
+2005 November - Supreme Court convicts 15 men of having organised the Andijan unrest and jails them for 14-20 years in trial with little legal credibility.

-Agreement signed on closer military cooperation with Russia.
+Agreement signed on closer military cooperation with Russia, signalling move away from alliance with USA.

-2006 March - Sanjar Umarov, head of the Sunshine Uzbekistan opposition movement, is jailed for 11 years - later reduced to eight - for "economic crimes".
-The group had criticised the Andijan crackdown and urged economic reform.

-Rights activist Mukhtabar Tojibayeva, a critic of the Andijan crackdown, is jailed for eight years for "economic crimes".
+2006 March - Government critics Sanjar Umarov and Mukhtabar Tojibayeva jailed for eight years on trumped-up ecnomic charges after condemning Andijan killings.

 Sanctions eased

-2007 August - EU eases the sanctions imposed following the crushing of the Andijan unrest, but emphasises its concerns about Uzbek human rights.
+2007 August - EU begins easing the sanctions imposed following the crushing of the Andijan unrest.

-2007 December - Islam Karimov gains another term following presidential elections condemned as a sham by opponents and impartial observers.

 2008 March - Uzbekistan allows US limited use of its southern Termez air base for operations in Afghanistan, partially reversing its decision to expel US forces from the Khanabad base in 2005.